nakedcreativity/raygun-meteor/README.md

   		});
 	});

-where 'Meteor.settings.raygun.key' is your application's API key, stored in an environment variable.
+where `Meteor.settings.raygun.key` is your application's API key, stored in an environment variable.

-The 'console' option determines whether the error is also logged to the error log, which may be useful in development or local environments.
+The `console` option determines whether the error is also logged to the error log, which may be useful in development or local environments.